unmojang/drasl/doc/configuration.md

 Other available options:

+- `ApplicationName`: the name of the entire application.
+String.
+Example: `"Dronkle"`.
+Default value: `"Drasl"`.
 - `InstanceName`: the name of your Drasl instance.
 String.
-Example: `My Drasl Instance`.
+Example: `"My Drasl Instance"`.
 Default value: `"Drasl"`.
 - `ApplicationOwner`: you or your organization's name.
 String.
 Default value: `"Anonymous"`.
 - `StateDirectory`: directory to store application state, including the database (`drasl.db`), skins, and capes.
 String.
 Default value: `"/var/lib/drasl/"`.
 - `DataDirectory`: directory where Drasl's static assets are installed.
 String.
 Default value: `"/usr/share/drasl"`.